2006 Nukuʻalofa riots: Aftermath

 Estimates of the damage varied.
 Some estimates said that 60 to 80% of the central business district was destroyed.

 17 November

 It was announced that eight bodies had been found in charred ruins.
 Since most of the employees of the affected businesses managed to reach safety, news reports speculated that the dead were likely looters.
 It is not clear if the deceased have been identified or if identified, when their names will be released.

 The Tongan government declared a state of emergency.
 Only firefighters, police, utility workers, etc. were allowed inside a perimeter defined by Vuna road, ʻAlipate road, Mateialona road, and Tupoulahi road.
 Residents of that area could enter only after being searched.
 For the next month, gatherings of more than five persons were illegal in that area.
 Emergency laws gave security forces the right to stop and search people without a warrant.

 The Tongan government promised reform.
-Popular elections were held in 2008, in which a majority of the Legislative Assembly were elected by popular vote.
+Popular elections were held in 2008.

 The Chinese embassy chartered an airplane to evacuate Chinese nationals.